mrsingleton/cv/README.md

 ---

 ## Summary
 I do Information Design in higher ed.
-As an Instructional Technologist, I work closely with faculty to organize course content and meta data into intuitive interfaces and usable taxonomies, while incorporating various software.
+As an Instructional Technologist, I work closely with faculty to organize course content, media and meta data into intuitive interfaces and usable taxonomies, while incorporating various software.

 ## Current Work
 By day, I manage cloud software services at NYU.
 My group supports a Web Publishing environment, a video streaming platform and a learning management system.
 I focus on usability and information architecture in couse sites and applications.
-Aspects of the work include accessibility compliance and change management.
+Aspects of my current work also include accessibility compliance and change management.

 By night, I teach interactive content development at CUNY's Grad School of Journalism.
 My reporting courses cover web development skills and data science projects and include a big focus is on information design.